 - Zonegran may cause dizziness, drowsiness, or vision changes.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Zonegran with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Zonegran may reduce sweating, which could increase the risk of heat stroke, especially in children.
-The risk is greater in hot weather and/or during vigorous exercise.
+- Reduced sweating has been seen with Zonegran, especially in children.
+Sometimes, this has led to heat stroke and hospital stays.
+The risk of heat stroke is greater in hot weather and/or during vigorous exercise.
 Drink plenty of fluids.
 Dress lightly while in hot climates or when exercising.
 Check carefully for signs of decreased sweating.
 If this occurs, promptly seek cooler or air-conditioned shelter and/or stop exercising.
-Seek medical attention right away if you have an unexplained fever, mental or mood changes, headache, or dizziness.
+Seek medical attention right away if you have a high fever, fever that goes away and comes back, long-lasting fever, less sweating than normal, mental or mood changes, headache, or dizziness.

 - Zonegran may cause high blood acid levels (metabolic acidosis).
 The risk may be greater in children and in patients with kidney problems, status epilepticus, severe breathing problems, or diarrhea.
 It may also be greater in patients who are taking certain other medicines (eg, acetazolamide), will be having surgery, or are on a ketogenic diet.
 Over a period of time, metabolic acidosis may cause kidney problems, bone problems, or decreased growth in children.
-Contact your doctor immediately if you experience fast breathing, unusual weakness or fatigue, sluggishness, fainting, persistent loss of appetite, or irregular heartbeat.
+Contact your doctor immediately if you experience fast breathing; unusual weakness or fatigue; sluggishness; fainting; persistent loss of appetite; or fast, slow, or irregular heartbeat.